 4. Action-Based Personalization

 While some of these ideas involve already knowing information about your customer, it’s also possible to deliver personalization just in the moment.
-Action-based personalization is a responsive tool that changes what a customer sees on your website based on the actions she takes there, like adding or removing items from the shopping cart, viewing products, entering information, and answering surveys.
+Action-based personalization is a responsive tool that changes what a customer sees on your website based on the actions she takes, like adding or removing items from the shopping cart, viewing products, entering information, and answering surveys.

 The way you change your site to create a personalized shopping experience for your customers can include things like also-bought recommendations, links to relevant content, wish list or “buy later” list reminders, and automatically moving abandoned shopping cart items onto a wish list.